-If you come across any technical errors with your survey, please make sure you get in touch with our Support team (email@example.com) – just send them the survey’s category, reward amount, the length of the survey, the issue you’ve had and any screenshots you’ve taken and they’ll be more than happy to help.
+If you come across any technical errors with your survey, please make sure you get in touch with our Support team (firstname.lastname@example.org) – just send them the survey’s ID, the issue you’ve had and any screenshots you’ve taken and they’ll be more than happy to help.

 Have you ever wondered what all the different survey statuses mean?
 Take a look here to find out…